dereuromark/cakephp-test-helper/docs/README.md

 - Run tests and display results or coverage in backend.

 ## Configuration
-- TestHelper.command: If you need a custom phpunit command to run with.
+- **TestHelper.command**: If you need a custom phpunit command to run with.
 Both `php phpunit.phar` and `vendor/bin/phpunit` work out of the box.
-- TestHelper.coverage: Set to `xdebug` if you have this enabled, it otherwise uses pcov by default.
+- **TestHelper.coverage**: Set to `xdebug` if you have this enabled, it otherwise uses pcov by default.
+- **TestHelper.ignoreAuthorization**: Set to `true` to bypass authorization checks when using the CakePHP Authorization plugin.
+Default: `false`.

 ### Your own template
 The default template ships with bootstrap (5) and fontawesome icons.